 Where do you see trends for the next few years?
-What role will future topics such as Big Data, or Artificial Intelligence play for the construction industry?
+What role will future topics such as Big Data or Artificial Intelligence play in the construction industry?

-We've talked a lot about digitization: But what is your favorite digital resource?
-And your favorite app?
+We've talked a lot about digitization, but what is your favourite digital resource?
+And your favourite app?